kosli-dev/labs/lab-02-flows-and-trails.md

 - Completed [Lab 1: Get Ready](lab-01-get-ready.md)
 - A Kosli account
-- Your forked labs repository
+- Your copy of the labs repository
 - Command line access (local terminal or GitHub Codespace)

 ## Exercise